mbouthemy/gnothi/README.md

 ## Files structure
 The application contains a lot of components.

+First the Model card for our blockchain:
+Blockchain/
+ - model.cto -> defines the model of the blockchain
+ - permissions.acl -> defines the permissions, here all the users and admin have default permissions
+ - script.js -> script for actions

 First the components :
  - header -> define the header of the page
  - sidenav -> define the sidenav of the page